Sandra Susanibar-Adaniya, MD, MS

 Associate Professor, Division of Hematology,

-Department of Medicine, Ohio State University Comprehensive Cancer Center
+Department of Medicine, Ohio State University Comprehensive Cancer Center, Columbus, OH

 Jonathon Cohen, MD, MS

-Professor, Department of Hematology and Medical Oncology, Co-Director, Lymphoma Program, Emory University School of Medicine, Lymphoma Disease Team Lead Director, Lymphoma Clinical Trials Working Group, Winship Cancer Institute of Emory University
+Professor, Department of Hematology and Medical Oncology, Co-Director, Lymphoma Program, Emory University School of Medicine, Lymphoma Disease Team Lead Director, Lymphoma Clinical Trials Working Group, Winship Cancer Institute of Emory University, Atlanta, GA

 Atlanta, GA